leewaiho/Clean-Architecture-zh/docs/ch1.md

 Consider the results of a remarkable experiment performed by Jason Gorman depicted in Figure 1.6.
 Jason conducted this test over a period of six days.
 Each day he completed a simple program to convert integers into Roman numerals.
 He knew his work was complete when his predefined set of acceptance tests passed.
 Each day the task took a little less than 30 minutes.
 Jason used a well-known cleanliness discipline named test-driven development (TDD) on the first, third, and fifth days.
 On the other three days, he wrote the code without that discipline.

-Image
-Figure 1.6 Time to completion by iterations and use/non-use of TDD
+<Figures figure="1-6">Time to completion by iterations and use/non-use of TDD</Figures>

 First, notice the learning curve apparent in Figure 1.6.
 Work on the latter days is completed more quickly than the former days.
 Notice also that work on the TDD days proceeded approximately 10% faster than work on the non-TDD days, and that even the slowest TDD day was faster than the fastest non-TDD day.